dead-claudia/complex/README.md

 Complex number implementation in Javascript

-The source is in complex.js, and the latest stable minified source will be in complex.min.js once ready.

-The minified source will is built using the Closure Compiler.
+The source is in complex.js, and the latest stable minified version is in complex.min.js.
+The minified library is built using the Closure Compiler.

 This code is licensed with the GNU GPL v3 or later.
-Preference goes to the licensee.
+Preference goes to the license.

-<strong>NOTE: The file complex.es6.js is written in ECMAScript 6,
-and is not the version meant for standard use.</strong>
+**NOTE:** The file complex.es6.js is written in ECMAScript 6, and is not meant for standard use currently.

 -----